mortii/anki-morphs/docs/src/developer_guide/tests.md

 2. (optional) create a new deck
 3. (optional) create a new note type
 4. add cards and change the ankimorphs settings to fit the use case
-6. recalc
+5. recalc
-7. exit anki/close the profile
+6. exit anki/close the profile
-8. extract the `collection.anki2` file from the profile directory and rename it to something relevant to the use case and place the renamed collection file in `test/data/card_collections`
+7. extract the `collection.anki2` file from the profile directory and rename it to something relevant to the use case and place the renamed collection file in `test/data/card_collections`
-9. repeat this process for the `ankimorphs.db` if the tests require it, and move it to `test/data/am_dbs`
+8. repeat this process for the `ankimorphs.db` if the tests require it, and move it to `test/data/am_dbs`
-10. create a new fake config in `test/fake_configs.py` and make any necessary adjustments to have it match the settings used when you previously ran recalc.
+9. create a new fake config in `test/fake_configs.py` and make any necessary adjustments to have it match the settings used when you previously ran recalc.

+### Evergreen Collections
+Creating an evergreen collection (deterministic ordering) which has fresh morphs is surprisingly difficult, because the due date of the card actually depends on the timestamp of card creation.
+To make this problem go away you can set the date of your system back a couple of months and then create the cards.

 ## Investigating collections